lfanis/esp8266-vindriktning-particle-sensor/README.md

 - Some short dupont cables
 - A soldering iron
 - A long PH0 Screwdriver (e.g. Wera 118022)
 - A DHT-22 / AM2302
-- A PIR sensor MH-SR602 or any with digital output
+- A pir sensor such as MH-SR602 or any with digital output

 Fortunately, there is a lot of unused space in the enclosure, which is perfect for our ESP8266.
-Also, everything we need is accessible via easy to solder test points.
+Also, everything we need is accessible via easy to solder testpoints.

 ## Hardware